Core Blockchain (XCB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Core Blockchain Historical Price

-According to the latest data gathered on Core Blockchain live price page, the current price of Core Blockchain is 0.03322012USD.
-The circulating supply of Core Blockchain(XCB) is 68.53M XCB , giving it a market capitalization of $2.28M.
+According to the latest data gathered on Core Blockchain live price page, the current price of Core Blockchain is 0.03380302USD.
+The circulating supply of Core Blockchain(XCB) is 68.93M XCB , giving it a market capitalization of $2.33M.

 - 24-hour0.00%$ --$ --$ --